erizov/Professor/semester_07/lecture_40_llm_fundamentals/llm_architecture/school.en.md

-# Llm Architecture
+# LLM Architecture

 ## Simple Explanation

-LLM Architecture is an algorithm used to solve specific problems in computer science.
+LLM Architecture is an algorithm for solving specific problems in computer science.
+It performs a sequence of steps to process data and obtain results.

 ## Where It's Used

-- applying llm architecture to solve specific tasks in llm;
-- using llm architecture in production systems for architecture;
-- integrating llm architecture into data pipelines for process automation;
+- solving practical programming problems;
+- optimizing application and system performance;
+- processing and analyzing data;
+- automating processes in various fields;

 ## Example

-Specific example of llm architecture:
+Consider a specific example of how llm architecture works:

-1. Data preparation: input data for llm architecture (specific format and structure)
+1. Data preparation: [specific input data]
-2. Algorithm application: sequence of steps of llm architecture to process data
+2. Algorithm application: [specific steps]
-3. Result: specific result of algorithm work with interpretation
+3. Result: [specific result]

+The algorithm performs operations sequentially, processing data according to specific rules.

 ## Self-Check Questions